leoratzlaff/leoratzlaff2022/content/about/_index.md

 ## Side Projects

 Using my knowledge of design and development, I've been able to create small side projects all by myself.
-[Typa](/work/typa/)'s website and [Pomo King](/work/pomo-king/) are my favorites and I kept them around until today.
+[Pomo King](https://pomoking.com) is my favorite and I keep it around until today.
 Like most of the people passionate about side projects, I have a list of ongoing and abandoned, and I'm always looking to collaborate and join people in new and awesome ideas.

 ## Typography